Skip to content

 Hemp wool as ecological insulation material

-From the stalks of the hemp plant an ecological insulating material with excellent thermal insulation properties can be obtained using a crushing and forestry process.
-Hemp fibers also score highly in terms of fire protection, moisture compensation and heat protection.
+From the stems of the hemp plant an ecological insulating material with excellent thermal insulation properties can be obtained by means of a crushing and forestry process.
+Hemp fibers also have advantages in terms of fire protection, moisture balance and heat protection.

-Pitched and flat roofs, upper floor ceilings, interior and exterior façades, as well as basement ceilings, are possible areas of application.
+Possible applications include steep and flat roofs, upper floor ceilings, interior and exterior facades, but also basement ceilings.

 Here are important facts for insulation with hemp at a glance: